JohnyzHub/EJB3x/README.md

                 @Lock(LockType.READ/WRITE) – Specifies how the container must manage the concurrency when client invokes a method call.
                                              Lock can be applied at method level and or class level.
-                            WRITE(Default) - Lock type WRITE is default.
-It is worth remembering that when a thread makes a call to this method, it locks not only that method but also the whole bean class and other threads trying to access this bean (irrespecive of which method) will be kept on wait until the the current thread finish its process or the set timeout is reached which occurs first.
+                        WRITE(Default) - It is worth remembering that when a thread makes a call to this method, it locks not only that method but also the whole bean class and other threads trying to access this bean (irrespecive of which method) will be kept on wait until the the current thread finish its process or the set timeout is reached whichever occurs first.
-			    READ           - Read allows multiple clients(threads) to access the method provided someother thread has not already locked the whole bean for writing(Lock.Write) Bean Managed Concurrency –
+			    READ       - Read allows multiple clients(threads) to access the method, provided someother thread has not already locked the whole bean for writing(Lock.Write).
+					 Read means no concurrency applied.
+              Bean Managed Concurrency –
                         Bean is responsible to control concurrent access to methods.
                  @AccessTimeout(value, unit) – Duration that access attempt should be blocked before time out.